best respirator for resin cover

 Why do I need a respirator for working with epoxy resin?

-Yes.
-Using a respirator is crucial because resin often contains harmful fumes, including volatile organic compounds (VOCs).
+Using a respirator is a must because resin often contains harmful fumes, including volatile organic compounds (VOCs).
 Inhaling these fumes can lead to health issues, and a respirator acts as a protective barrier.

 But the resin I use says non-toxic.
 Do I still need a mask?